segersniels/slackdo/README.md

 ```

 ### Trello
-To start using the Trello integration of SlackDO, which enables you to push your TODO items to a list on Trello use:
+To start using the Trello integration of SlackDO, which enables you to push your TODO items to a list on Trello, use:

 ```
 slackdo configure trello
 ```

-Now that this has been configured SlackDO will send your items to Trello everytime you use the command:
+Now that this has been configured SlackDO will send your items to both Slack and Trello everytime you use the command:

 ```
 slackdo task